Startup, Mid-Market, and Enterprise Solutions

 Whether you’re a startup who needs help just a few days or a month or a large enterprise that needs a multi-year contract, we can set up an arrangement that works for everyone.
 Here’s a look at our typical arrangements:

-RETAINERS - Our minimum retainer starts at $5,000 and works very similar to an attorney’s office.
+RETAINERS - Our minimum retainer starts at $25,000 and works very similar to an attorney’s office.
 You pay upfront and that gives you access to our team when you need us.
-This option is ideal for clients who need our help infrequently.
-You can always schedule a screen-pairing session as a smaller scope of work if the $5,000 minimum is more than your needs.
+This option is ideal for clients who want to start with a small project.
+You can always schedule a screen-pairing session as a smaller scope of work if the $25,000 minimum is more than your needs.

-PROJECT BASED - Enterprise and Government clients often have procurement departments that need projects to be described in specific ways, as opposed to the time and materials arrangements that work for our smaller clients.
+PROJECT BASED - Enterprise and Government clients often have procurement departments that need projects to be described in specific ways.
+If there is a process you need to follow within your organization, we will do our best to work with you to set up a project so that it’s mutually beneficial for all involved.

 No matter your organization’s size, we’re happy to work with you to develop a scope of work that fits your needs.